Veronica-MN/SQL-Portfolio/README.md

 ## Analyse Employees in a Company throughout the years of 1980s to 1990s at a fictional company

 - [SQL](Business_Tasks.sql): In this project, I used a big dataset found on [github](https://github.com/datacharmer/test_db/tree/master?tab=readme-ov-file) to Perform data analysis and answer 4 business questions combining SQL and Tableau [visualisations](https://public.tableau.com/app/profile/veronica.mucha/vizzes)
-   - What is breakdown between the male and female employees working in the company each year, starting from 1990
+   - What is the breakdown between male and female employees working in the company each year, starting from 1990
    - Compare the number of male managers to the number of female managers from different departments for each year, starting from 1990
-   - Compare the average salary of female versus male employees in the entire company until year 2002, per each department
+   - Compare the average salary of female versus male employees in the entire company until year 2002, per department
    - The average male and female salary per department within a certain salary range

 ![EER_diagram](EER_diagram.png)

 - Analyse the Absenteeism at a fictional company during work time.
-The data used is Secondary data provided as .csv files
+- The data used is data provided as .csv files also from this github [repository](https://github.com/datacharmer/test_db/tree/master?tab=readme-ov-file))
    - Problem:
       -  The business environment nowadays is competetive, which leads to increased pressure in the workplace
       -  Unachievable business goals lead to higher stress levels
       -  Risk of unemployment can also be detrimental to a person's health The above can result in minor or even major illnesses which may or may not develop into a long term condition for instance depression or anxiety.

-In this project, I look more into predicting absenteeism from work meaning clarifying whether or not an employee can be expected to miss work for a specific number of hours in any given workday resulting in temporary incapacity to do regular working activities.
+In this project, I look more into predicting absenteeism from work meaning clarifying whether or not an employee can be expected to miss work for a specific number of hours in any given workday resulting in temporary incapacity to do regular working activity.
 How is this beneficial to know: Knowing this information in advance can help a company reorganise the work processes in a manner that allows the company to avoid a lack of productivity and increase the quality of work.

-Overall: As a Data Analyst I would like to know for how many working hours can an employee be away from work based on information such as
+Overall: As a BI/Data Analyst I would like to know for how many working hours can an employee be away from work based on information such as

-   - How many children does the employee have
+   - How many children the employee has
    - How far does the employee live from the office
    - How many pets does the employee have
    - Does the employee have higher education or not